 4 Ways To Save & Make The Most Of Valentine’s Day

-Like any other holiday, Valentine’s Day can be expensive.
+Like most holidays, Valentine’s Day can be expensive.
 Find out how you can show your special someone you care without breaking the bank.

-It’s February and if love is in the air, it’s time to figure out what you’re going to do for Valentine’s Day to make your loved one feel extra special.
+It’s February and if love is in the air, it’s time to figure out what you’re going to do to make your loved one feel extra special on Valentine’s Day.

-While more than half of consumers are planning to spend an average of $190, that doesn’t have to be you.
-If you’re asking yourself how you can spoil your sweetie without blowing your budget, here are some tips to help.
+While more than half of consumers are planning to spend an average of $185, that doesn’t mean you have to.
+If you’re asking yourself how you can spoil your sweetie without blowing your budget, here are some ideas.

 4 Ways To Save